lynnlangit/gcp-essentials/3_networking/3b_NLB_and_CloudArmor/README.md

 ### Backend Services

-- A backend service defines how Cloud Load Balancing distributes traffic
+A backend service defines how Cloud Load Balancing distributes traffic.
 - The backend service configuration contains a set of values, such as the protocol used to connect to backends, various distribution and session settings, health checks, and timeouts
 - These settings provide fine-grained control over how your load balancer behaves
 - NOTE: you can serve up 'backend buckets' if serving static content